leesangjun1903/Data-Science-and-ML-Application/Theory/readme.md

 End-to-end nodule analysis, and where to go next
 Deploying to production

+## Deep Learning : A Practitioner’s Approach, Josh Patterson
+1. A Review of Machine Learning
+2. Foundations of Neural Networks and Deep Learning
+3. Fundamentals of Deep Networks
+4. Major Architectures of Deep Networks
+5. Building Deep Networks
+6. Tuning Deep Networks
+7. Tuning Specific Deep Network Architectures
+8. Vectorization
+9. Using Deep Learning and DL4J on Spark

 ## Pro Deep Learning with TensorFlow 2.0, Santanu Pattanayak
 Chapter 1: Mathematical Foundations
 Chapter 2: Introduction to Deep-­ Learning Concepts and TensorFlow